 3. In a large bowl , mix the chopped pears with the rest of the filling ingredients.
 Stir well and set aside.

-Ceramic Nezumi plate by Tokyo Studio, ceramic ramekin by Le Creuset , airtight jar by Luigi Bormioli , and wavy ceramic mold by Emile Henry .
+Nezumi ceramic plate by Tokyo Studio, ceramic ramekin by Le Creuset , airtight jar by Luigi Bormioli and wavy ceramic mold by Emile Henry .

 Claudia Ferrer